Career & Technical Education (CTE)

-For information about the 2017-18 and 2016-2017 Video Training Sessions for Administrators, visit the Professional Development.
-You can also find the link in the menu to the right under Administrative Support.
+For information about the 2018-19 Video Training Sessions for Administrators, visit the Professional Development.
+You can also find the link in the menu to the right under Program Administration & Management.

-Career and technical education programs in Virginia public schools serve more than 550,000 students in grades 6-12.
+Career and technical education (CTE) programs in Virginia public schools serve more than 640,000 students in one or more CTE courses in grades 6-12.
 These programs are designed to prepare young people for productive futures while meeting the commonwealth's need for well-trained and industry-certified technical workers.